RichardGrave/ErowTV/README.md

   - Countdown Timer: creates a time on a sign or with blocks to begin from with the countdown.
 Use hours, minutes and seconds.
   - Paste: can paste everything from a file that was created with the Copy blocks.
 - Recipes: are put into recipe crafting book.
+- Mini-game:
+  - DoubleOrNothing: You have to place items in a chest to start the game.
+  Then you have to push buttons on a wall containing 21 buttons.
+There are two random bad buttons and if you hit one of those two buttons then you'll lose the game and also the items that you placed in the chest.
+If you hit 7 correct buttons then you win and your items will be doubled.

 ## Usable commands in chat:
 - facing: Gives the direction you are facing.
 NORTH, EAST, etc.